Program Start: Fall Term

 Accepting applications for Degree: every other year (even)

 Applications Due: April 1

-The 12-month certificate program is designed for students who may already have a college degree and who wish to expand their skills in the field of nuclear medicine technology.
+The 12-month certificate program is designed for students who may already have a college degree in science or mathematics and who wish to expand their skills in the field of nuclear medicine technology.
+The 24-month program provides an associate’s degree in the field of nuclear medicine technology.
 Both programs include an externship in a nuclear medicine facility.
 Graduates are eligible to take the national examination leading to certification as a nuclear medicine technologist.

 Graduates have the opportunity to enter careers with strong earning potential.
 Nuclear Medicine Technology is described in CNBC.COM as "One of 15 jobs that pay more than $75,000 that you can get without a bachelor's degree".

 For more information on careers in nuclear medicine technology, visit the following

 Nuclear Medicine Technology Certification Board

 Graduate achievement data is an indicator of program effectiveness, demonstrating the extent to which a program achieves its goals.
 The current report on graduate achievement data, identified by program, is available on the JRCNMT website by clicking on the following link: